 Contacts and resources for Aboriginal and Torres Strait Islander businesses

-A wide range of organisations, including all levels of government, provide resources to assist Aboriginal and Torres Strait Islander peoples to start, run and grow their businesses.
+A wide range of organisations, including all levels of government, provide resources to assist Aboriginal peoples and Torres Strait Islander peoples to start, run and grow their businesses.
 The following contacts, events, programs and resources can assist your small- to medium-sized business to improve business efficiency, skills and knowledge.

 - Black Business Finder (BBF) – a free online platform for Aboriginal and Torres Strait Islander businesses to access major projects in Queensland.
 Using the Industry Capability Network (ICN), BBF provides a search and match service for buyers.
 Find out how to register your Aboriginal or Torres Strait Islander business on the BBF.

 - Deadly stories – celebrate the achievements and successes of Aboriginal and Torres Strait Islander people and their communities, and learn about community events and opportunities.